Section 11(d) – Presumption of innocence

 Other Canadian legislation

 The presumption of innocence is also protected by section 7 and section 11(e) of the Charter.
 (In addition, section 7 serves to protect analogous fair trial rights.)
 In certain circumstances in which both section 7 and section 11(d) violations are claimed, a finding that one provision has been infringed will necessarily entail a finding that the other has been infringed as well (R. v.
 Rose, 3 S.C.R.
-262).
+262; R. v.
+J.J., 2022 SCC 28).
+Where a Charter claim is brought under both section 7 and section 11(d), these rights should be assessed together where they are co-extensive (such as in the case of the right to a fair trial and the right to make full answer and defence) and separately where a concern falls specifically under one of the rights (such as claims of overbreadth, which is a principle of fundamental justice under section 7).
 Section 11(d) is also frequently considered in conjunction with the open court principle, which is protected under section 2(b) (R. v.
 Mentuck, 3 S.C.R.
 442).
 A similar provision is also found in section 2(f) of the Canadian Bill of Rights.
-The Preamble of the Constitution Act, 1867 references judicial independence, an aspect of 11(d) (note that such protection under the Constitution is not greater than what is found in this paragraph (Therrien (Re), 2 S.C.R.
+The Preamble of the Constitution Act, 1867 references judicial independence, an aspect of section 11(d) (note that such protection under the Constitution is not greater than what is found in this paragraph (Therrien (Re), 2 S.C.R.
 3).

 International human rights instruments binding on Canada